Never Touched Dark Souls? You Should Still Play Elden Ring

 Having launched last Friday on Xbox, PlayStation and PC, Elden Ring is an acclaimed spiritual successor to Dark Souls, a franchise that delights in its difficulty to a sadistic degree.
 Beating a Souls game is proof of patience, dedication and skill.
 It's a badge of honor.

 Trust me, I know -- because I've never beaten any Souls game.
 In fact, I've been too intimidated to even play them.
-You may be in the same boat, intrigued by Elden Ring but also a little afraid..
-After sinking over 50 hours into Elden Ring, I can tell you with absolute confidence: You should be afraid.
+You may be in the same boat, intrigued by Elden Ring but also a little afraid.
+After sinking over 60 hours into Elden Ring, I can tell you with absolute confidence: You should be afraid.

 But some fears are worth conquering.